Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 Syncretism is defined as:

+"*Syncretism is the practice of combining different beliefs and various schools of thought.
+Syncretism involves the merging or assimilation of several originally discrete traditions*"

 So obviously I'm talking about building a new discipline in and of itself.
 But here's the deal.
 I don't think of myself as any guru or innovator or visionary, and I don't really need to be one in order to justify the need for a syncretism.
 The simple reason for a syncretism is that overall, I'm interested in a great many things, and yet its ***hard***  to put all of this in a box.
 Is it Computational design?
 Is it New Media?
 Is it creative tech?
 Music technology?

 My head really starts to hurt because ***all of these things are very closely related, yet none of them really have any overarching term.*** It's both all AND none of the above.
 So while I have said that this is the future of design (for my thesis), the truth is that this has nothing to do with design, technology, media, art, science, philosophy, and has everything to do with them as well.
 It's a fucking headache.